Motley Fool Epic Plus vs Motley Fool Portfolios: Is 2x the Price Worth It?

 The Bottom Line

-Motley Fool Portfolios is the better choice if you have $250,000+ invested and the Everlasting Portfolio — Tom Gardner’s personal holdings — is something you genuinely want to track and follow.
-The white-glove support, crypto coverage, and 35 real-money portfolios add real value for dedicated investors who will actively use them.
-Just understand that you are paying $2,000 more per year, and the credit swap refund means you lose $2,000 if you downgrade within 30 days.
+Portfolios is the better choice if you have $250,000+ and Everlasting is a product you will actually track.
+White-glove support, crypto, and 35 real-money books add value for the person who will use them.
+You are paying $2,000 more, and the credit swap costs $2,000 if you are wrong inside 30 days.
+Fool has not published an official Portfolios composite that makes this an alpha decision.

-If the question is where to start in The Motley Fool’s premium tiers, Motley Fool Epic Plus is the answer.
-You can always upgrade later if you outgrow it.
+If the question is where to start in the premium tiers, Epic Plus is the research answer.
+You can always change jobs later.

 Try Motley Fool Epic Plus